Expand description

 A contiguous growable array type with heap-allocated contents, written

-Vec<'bump, T>
+Vec<'bump, T>.

-push (to the end) and
+Vectors have O(1) indexing, amortized O(1) push (to the end) and

-pop (from the end).
+O(1) pop (from the end).

 §Examples

-You can explicitly create a Vec<'bump, T>
+You can explicitly create a Vec<'bump, T> with new_in:

 use bumpalo::{Bump, collections::Vec};